Mini factsheet: Vitamin B12

 What’s the beef with B12?

-B12 is naturally made by bacteria in soil and water or is grown in vats for supplements.
-Traditionally, farmed animals got B12 from eating food from the ground but with so many now confined in factory farms, animals are fed B12 supplements.
-The notion that you need meat or dairy foods for B12 is a myth – cut out the middleman and take the supplements yourself!
+B12 is naturally produced by certain bacteria found in soil and water or grown in vats for supplements.
+Traditionally, people and animals got B12 from eating food from the ground and drinking non-treated water but with so many farmed animals now confined in factory farms, they are fed B12 supplements.
+So it makes no sense that you need meat or dairy foods for B12 – cut out the middleman and take a supplement yourself!

 Absorption, a tricky issue